VibeCodeHPC: An Agent-Based Iterative Prompting Auto-Tuner for HPC Code Generation Using LLMs: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the Joint Usage/Research Center for Interdisciplinary Large-scale Information Infrastructures (JHPCN) and the High-Performance Computing Infrastructure (HPCI) under project number jh250015.
-In addition, this research was funded by JSPS KAKENHI Grants JP23K11126 and JP24K02945.
+This work was supported by the Joint Usage/Research Center for Interdisciplinary Large-scale Information Infrastructures (JHPCN) and the High-Performance Computing Infrastructure (HPCI) under Project ID jh250015.
+It was also partially supported by JSPS KAKENHI Grant Numbers JP23K11126 and JP24K02945.
+In addition, this work was supported by the JST Research and Development Program for Next-generation Edge AI Semiconductors (Grant Number JPMJES2511).